foobnix/LibreraReader/docs/wiki/faq/customize-text-fonts-and-styles/index.md

 # Customize text fonts and styles

-> For comfortable reading Librera allows you to customize the look Of your document, change its fonts, add a capital letter.
+> For comfortable reading Librera allows you to customize the look Of your document, change fonts, CSS styles, add a capital letter.

 You can adjust the font and text style in the menu tabs: